Saturday, August 23, 2025

 Missing Him

 November 2010 was cold when Father left us.
 Dinner was quiet.
-We couldn't care less what was blaring from the television.
-We wandered in the faculty of memory, mentally playing Father's demeanor like movie snippets; in random order of time line.
-I sometimes projected imaginary hologram of him standing, sitting, pacing the house, talking near me with sharp Benson & Hedges scent in his breath during my everyday activities.
+We couldn’t care less what was blaring from the television.
+We wandered through the faculty of memory, mentally playing Father’s demeanour like movie snippets, in random fragments of a timeline.
+I sometimes projected imaginary holograms of him standing, sitting, pacing the house, speaking near me with the sharp Benson & Hedges scent in his breath during my everyday activities.
 His apparition lingered around us for months after he departed this mortal world.
-November 2018 is perhaps, warmer, literally and figuratively, compared to the very same month in 2010.
+November 2018 is perhaps warmer — literally and figuratively — compared to that same month in 2010.

-Father's younger brother died last night.
+Father’s younger brother died last night.
 He was laid to rest this morning, in the cold ground of Teluk Pasu, after the cousins siphoned milky tea water out of the dug grave.
-Perhaps, the morning rain will never be as right as before, for his widow and children he left behind.
+Perhaps the morning rain will never feel as right again for his widow and the children he left behind.

 ----------------------------------